haziqmalikssh/Arduino-Projects/01 Basic/Project 10 Temperature Sensor/README.md

 - **Arduino Mega Compatibility**: Designed specifically for the Arduino Mega 2560.
 - **Simple Integration**: Easy-to-use code for quick setup and customization.
 - **Real-Time Monitoring**: Continuously reads and processes temperature data.
-- **Extensible**: Can be integrated with displays, serial monitors, or other output devices.

 ## Hardware Requirements
 - **Arduino Mega 2560**: The microcontroller board used for this project.